youychoi/knefn/index.md

 # Welcome!

-We are Korean researchers in the field of nuclear science and engineering based in New England.
+Welcome to the Korean Nuclear Researchers in New England!
+Our group connects Korean professionals and researchers in the nuclear field across the region.
+We aim to foster collaboration, share knowledge, and build a supportive community where ideas, mentorship, and networking thrive.
+Whether you’re a student, researcher, or industry professional, we’re glad you’re here.

 {% include section.html %}